 The show Baywatch was one of the first US-American shows to be broadcast in India when television began to be privatized as part of the country’s formal turn to neoliberalism in the early 1990s.
 The show, with its idealized representations of beautiful white bodies and highly sexualized imagery, was a novelty on Indian television, which until then consisted only of Doordarshan, India’s state-controlled television network.
 Baywatch, in the words of Appadurai (1998), forms an important part of the “imagined world” created by the “mediascape” (p.
 35) of neoliberal modernity in India.
 These translocal mediascapes offered people the possibility of living “imagined lives” even as they helped to “constitute narratives of the Other and protonarratives of possible lives” for themselves (Appadurai, p.
-35). [open notes reference page in new window] Casting Chopra as Leeds, when she is at the peak of her global celebrity, then, was a clever way for the producers of Baywatch to reach an already primed transnational audience in India, who might have watched the show when it was telecast in the 1990s.
+35).
+Casting Chopra as Leeds, when she is at the peak of her global celebrity, then, was a clever way for the producers of Baywatch to reach an already primed transnational audience in India, who might have watched the show when it was telecast in the 1990s.

 Chopra, in promotional interviews for the Baywatch film, has spoken about watching the show as a young girl.
 In these interviews, Chopra expresses nostalgia about watching Baywatch while growing up in the 90s in the small town of Bareilly in north India.
 Chopra belongs to that group of middle-class Indians for whom “possible lives” of upward mobility became abundantly achievable after India’s economic liberalization.
 However, for countless others belonging to the working classes and marginalized castes, the possibility of living a financially secure life in their own country, leave alone on the sunny Baywatch shores of the distant United States, remains acutely impossible.
 The idea of the hardworking neoliberal self, willing to struggle through all of life’s obstacles, is the narrative that underpins the increased wealth and social power of the middle-classes post India’s turn to neoliberal policies.
 However, this success story often obscures the social advantages accrued by this class of Indians (to which Chopra belongs), in terms of being financially stable and having an English-language education, so that they were already halfway to imagining a possible immigrant self in the United States.